s4rify/fastdm-plot/README.md

 # The FastDM-Plot Package

-This is a collection of R scripts that can be used to compose input for the Fast-DM software (http://www.psychologie.uni-heidelberg.de/ae/meth/fast-dm/#fd) and plot the results.
+This is a collection of R scripts that can be used to compose input for the fast-dm software (http://www.psychologie.uni-heidelberg.de/ae/meth/fast-dm/#fd) and plot the results. fast-dm can be used to define a diffusion model for reaction times and accuracy data.
 One case of application could be the visualization of the model fit or a plot of the actual distribution of the emprirical or model values.